Two stability theorems on plethysms of Schur functions: Proof of Theorem

 Suppose that $s$ and $t$ have the same sign.
 Then, by Lemma~\ref{lemma:insertionPreservesSignedColexicographicOrder}, applied to each row and column insertion in turn, we have $\Fmap(s) < \Fmap(t)$.
 To prove (ii) and (iii) in the remaining case where $s$ and $t$ have opposite sign, observe that since $s < t$, it follows immediately from Definition~\ref{defn:signedColexicographicOrder} that $s$ is negative and~$t$ is positive.
 If $|\kappa^\-|$ is even then, by Lemma~\ref{lemma:FisWellDefinedAndBumpsWeight}(ii), $\Fmap$ is sign preserving, and so $\Fmap(s)$ is negative and $\Fmap(t)$ is positive, and $\Fmap(s) < \Fmap(t)$, proving (ii).
 Finally for~(iii), when $|\kappa^\-|$ is odd then, again by Lemma~\ref{lemma:FisWellDefinedAndBumpsWeight}(ii), $\Fmap$ is sign reversing, and so~$\Fmap(s)$ is positive and $\Fmap(t)$ is negative, and $\Fmap(s) > \Fmap(t)$. \end{proof}

 We are now ready to prove the analogue of Proposition~\ref{prop:signedTableauStable} (Tableau Stability).
 Again we re-use part of its proof.
 This is the point where we need the sign-reversed colexicographic order on semistandard signed tableaux, defined in Definition~\ref{defn:signedColexicographicOrder} and the corresponding set $\PSSYT^\mp$ of sign-reversed plethystic semistandard signed tableaux defined in Definition~\ref{defn:plethysticSemistandardSignedTableau} and motivated in~Example~\ref{ex:GFlip}.
 Recall, as seen in this example, in $\PSSYT^\mp$, negative inner tableaux are \emph{greater} than positive inner tableaux.
+The $\mathrm{LP}$ bounds are defined in Definition~\ref{defn:LPBound}.
 The map~$\Gmap$ is defined in Definition~\ref{defn:G}.